 Motorists might include: car drivers, bus drivers, motor cyclists, truck drivers, taxi drivers, van drivers, etc.

-Can passengers in a motor vehicle involved in a pedestrian crossing accident make a claim?
+Can passengers in a motor vehicle that caused the accident make a claim?

-What should you do if you or your child wishes to make a pedestrian crossing accident claim?
+What should you do if you are contemplating making a pedestrian crossing accident claim?